Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-jca/README.md

 ## Troubleshooting

 ## Configure logging
-This module use JUL(java.util.logging), so you can configure JUL to config the logging.
+This module uses JUL (`java.util.logging`), so to configure things like the logging level you can directly modify the JUL configuration.

 Here is an example `logging.properties`:
 ```properties